 '''

----- Unpackers ----
+----- Unpackers -----

 Compatible:

 ...

 Incompatible:

 ...

 Unknown:

 '''

 Compatible lists the unpackers that can be used in the current environment, while Incompatible lists the unpackers that are not supported in the current environment.
-An additional Unknown list shows the installed unpackers that might not work.

-As an example, for an experiment originally packed on Ubuntu and a user reproducing it on Windows, the vagrant unpacker (available through the reprounzip-vagrant plugin) is compatible, but installpkgs is not; vagrant may also be listed under Unknown if the vagrant command is not found in PATH (e.g.: if Vagrant is not installed).
+When using the verbose mode, an additional Unknown list shows the installed unpackers that may not work.
+As an example, for an experiment originally packed on Ubuntu and a user reproducing it on Windows, the vagrant unpacker (available through the reprounzip-vagrant plugin) is compatible, but installpkgs is not; vagrant may also be listed under Unknown if vagrant is not in PATH (e.g.: if Vagrant is not installed).